 About 4.6 billion years ago, our solar system was a loose collection of gas and dust (Nebula).
 There was some trigger, that caused a pressure change in the center of the cloud.
-Origin of the trigger would have been a supernova exploding nearby, or a passing star changing the gravity.
+The origin of the trigger would have been a supernova exploding nearby, or a passing star changing the gravity.
 Whatever the reason, the cloud collapsed and created a disc of material.

 A Sun-like star usually takes approximately 1 million years to form, with the protoplanetary disc evolving into a planetary system over the next 10–100 million years.

-Earth day was here on 22nd April with this year’s theme; Protect our Species to save most threatened and endangered species on earth.
+Earth day was here on 22nd April with this year’s theme; Protect our Species to save most threatened and endangered species on the earth.

 - Quit plastic bags

 - Switch to natural cleaning supplies to clean your home

 - Open the window and reduce the use of air conditioners